pfrest/pfSense-pkg-saml2-auth/docs/CONFIGURATION.md

 **Internal name**: `enable`

-**Description**: Checks this box to enable SAML2 authentication.
+**Description**: Check this box to enable SAML2 authentication.
 If check and SAML2 is configured correctly, the login page will show the 'Sign In with SSO' option below the standard login form.
 If unchecked, SAML2 authentication will be unavailable.

 ## Filter Email Usernames